yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 Compiling from source is a good option if you want

-- Upgrade to the last versions
+- Upgrade to the last version
 - Get the last features
-- Fix security vulneverabilities
+- Fix security issues
-- Customize/Optimize you instalation
+- Customize/Optimize your instalation

 ### Prerequisites